otreva/personal-assistant/readme.md

 3. Configure Graphiti through the web admin at <http://localhost:8000>.
 4. Create OAuth credentials for Google Workspace APIs and generate a user token for Slack.
 5. Store the tokens under `~/.graphiti_sync/` and confirm Graphiti can read them.
-6. Run the Gmail, Drive, Calendar, and Slack pollers once to seed the graph.
+6. Use the admin UI's manual loaders to backfill ~365 days of history for Gmail, Drive, Calendar, and Slack.
-7. Start the optional health endpoint or scheduler and monitor sync status.
+7. Run the Gmail, Drive, Calendar, and Slack pollers once to confirm incremental sync.
-8. Back up the state directory regularly to protect checkpoints and credentials.
+8. Let the built-in 02:00 EST backup job archive state (or trigger a manual backup from the UI) and monitor logs directly in the browser.

 Each step is detailed below.